top of page

 IR Elective Opportunities

 Here, we list some of the IR elective opportunities available for UK medical students to apply to.
 We have only included IR-specific ones, but many general radiology electives will include time in IR.
 This is by no means an exhaustive list, and some links may be out of date, so please double check everything.
-Some medical school have an exchange agreement with host institutions - it is worth checking whether yours has one, and whether they accept students for IR.
+Some medical schools have an exchange agreement with host institutions - it is worth checking whether yours has one, and whether they accept students for IR.

 London View